Search Engine Optimization [SEO]

 KEYWORD STRUCTURE AND LENGTH

-As we previously mentioned, the competitiveness and number of searches is what you should pay attention to.
-These two factors are in direct connection with the structure and length of a keyword.
+You should pay attention to the competitiveness and number of searches.
+These two factors are connected with the structure and length of a keyword.

-Speaking of structure, every keyword has a head, a modifier and a tail.
-To be more precise, a head is, of course, the main word, whereas a modifier is a word you can easily replace if you want to change some aspect of your keyword.
+Every keyword has a head, a modifier and a tail.
+A head is, of course, the main word, whereas a modifier is a word you can easily replace if you want to change some aspect of your keyword.
 Every other word you use to further describe your search represents a tail.
 Both the modifier and the tail relate to the head.

 When it comes to the length of a keyword, we can talk about short-tail, medium-tail and long-tail keywords.